samtools/samtools/examples/00README.txt

 File ex1.fa contains two sequences cut from the human genome build36.
-They were exatracted with command:
+They were extracted with command:

     samtools faidx human_b36.fa 2:2043966-2045540 20:67967-69550